ibm-cloud-docs/power-iaas/manage-placement-groups.md

 You can add VMs to a server placement group.
 The VMs that you add to the server placement group must be in an **Active** state.
 Use the following API to add a server to a placement group:
 [Add server to placement group](/apidocs/power-cloud#pcloud-placementgroups-members-post).

 When you add a VM to the server placement group, the request might not be complete due to a conflict (409) with the affinity policy of the server placement group.
 In this case, you might need to open a DLPAR operations support ticket.
-To open a support ticket, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support)
+To open a support ticket, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+{: note}

+To add a VM to a placement group, complete the following steps:

+1. Go to the Power Systems Virtual Server user interface and click **Server placement groups**.
+2. In the **Server placement groups** page, click the placement group name in the table that you want to add the VM to.
+3. In the **VMs in placement groups** section, you can [create a new VM](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) and add it to the placement group.
+Or add an existing VM to the placement.
+4. Click **Add existing VM** to add an existing VM to the placement group.
+Select one or more VMs from the table and add it to the placement group.
+You can add a maximum of 10 VMs to one placement group.

+VMs that you select must be on the same server or different server depending on the colocation policy of the placement group.
+A VM can belong to only one placement group and VMs that are already placed in a different placement group is disabled in the table.
 {: note}